-Further, the other related units of measurement can be in the same systems of measurement or a different system of measurement.
-Let us learn about mathematical theories of measurement on this page.
-Also, check out the interesting practice questions at the end of the page.
+Further, the other related units of measurement can be in the same system of measurement or a different system of measurement.
+Let us learn about systems of measurement on this page.

 So, there was a need to regularize the measurements.
 A system of measurement like the International System of Units called the SI units ( the modern form of the metric system), Imperial system, and US customary units were standardized across the world.

 A metric system is a system of measurement based on the standard units as a meter for length, kilogram for mass, and liter for volume.
 It was introduced in France in the 1790s and is now being used officially by many countries around the world.
 The metric system is based on the international decimal system.
 The base units used in the metric system are used to derive higher and lower units of measurement.
 Often the required unit is either larger or much small than the defined units.
 Let us now look at the below described, different systems of measurement.

 Metric System: The units of the metric system, originally taken from observable features of nature (basically what we normally measure like the time, length, mass, etc. are defined by seven physical constants with numerical values in terms of the units.
 Metrics systems evolved and over time are universally accepted as the International System of Units called the SI System.
 Many countries follow this system.

 US Standard Units: United States, Liberia, and Myanmar have not adopted the metric system as their official system of weights and measures.
 U.S. customary units are used across the states for measurements.